Raw potato juice is starchy with little natural sweetness.

 NEXT: It works wonders for your hair, too →

 Mix potato juice with aloe vera to get a moisturising hair treatment that’ll help your hair regain its shine.
-Or, apply a mixture of potato juice, honey and egg white to your hair for a few hours before washing off to stimulate hair growth.
+Or, apply a mixture of potato juice, honey and egg white to your hair for a few hours before washing it off to stimulate hair growth.

 NEXT: It helps your heart →